 Canada USA

 Duquesne, Québec (1) Turquoise Canyon, Nevada (2)

 Pitt, Québec

 Duparquet, Québec

-Horseshoe Island, Ontario

 - (1) In connection with an agreement entered into by Clifton Star Resources Inc. ("Clifton Star") on July 31, 2012, prior to its acquisition by First Mining, Clifton Star purchased 0.5% of a 3% NSR royalty on the Duquesne Gold Project for \$1,000,000 in cash.
 Per the terms of this agreement, beginning June 2019, the remaining 2.5% NSR must be purchased over the ensuing five years in tranches of 0.5% for \$1,000,000 for each tranche.
-Management is currently in discussions with the royalty owners regarding potential amendments to the timing and amount of any future payments related to this royalty repurchase. - (2) Property under option to a private company, Momentum Minerals Ltd., in which the Company has approximately 10% ownership and right to earn in to 100% ownership position.
-On July 6, 2021 IM Exploration Inc. announced it had closed the acquisition of all issued and outstanding shares of Momentum Minerals Ltd.
+Management is currently in discussions with the royalty owners regarding potential amendments to the timing and amount of any future payments related to this royalty repurchase. - (2) Property under option agreement with Westward Gold Inc. The \$25,000 cash and \$216,000 in share payments that the Company has received to date was pursuant to the option agreement that the Company entered into with Momentum (which was subsequently acquired by IM Exploration Inc. on July 6, 2021, and IM Exploration Inc. was renamed to Westward Gold Inc. on October 7, 2021).